carolynequinn/corda/docs/source/design/tokens/design.md

 The `FungibleToken` class is defined as open so developers can create their own sub-classes, e.g. one which incorporates owner whitelists, for example.

 `FungibleToken` coupled with `TokenType` is the Corda version of **ERC-20**.
-The other part of the standard which is out of scope of things document are the flows to issue, move and redeem tokens.
+The other part of the standard which is out of scope of things document are the flows to issue, move and redeem tokens as well as the types used to define `TokenType`s.

 This class can be used to represent any type of fungible financial instrument.

 #### TokenType